trivvz/rpi-diagnoser/README.md

       Clock min/avg/max = 600/1025/1400
 ```

+## Logging

+By default logging is turned off but it can changed by changing `IS_LOGGING_ENABLED` to `True` in [src/config.py](src/config.py).
+Default log path is set to `/var/log/rpidiag.log` which means that `sudo` is needed to actually save the log file.
+This location was chosen because in order to extend the life of an SD Card it is advised to do extensive logging with a tool like [log2ram](https://github.com/azlux/log2ram) which mounts `/var/log` directly in RAM.

 ## How to read throttled message?
 Note that trailing zeros are removed from the output